aotownsend/StatMethods2022/README.md

 In exercise classes, we will use Python to apply statistical methods to some data.

-If you do not already have python (open a terminal and try ipython), download everything from Anaconda: https://www.anaconda.com/products/distribution (latest version is probably best).
+If you do not already have Python (open a terminal and try running **ipython**), download everything from Anaconda: https://www.anaconda.com/products/distribution (latest version is probably best).

-You can open a jupyter notebook by typing ** jupyter notebook ** in the terminal.
+You can open a Jupyter Notebook by typing **jupyter notebook** in the terminal.
 From there, you can create a new iPython notebook (.ipynb) file.

 There are *millions* of Python tutorials online to help you get started if you are new to this language, but don't be afraid to ask for help if you are stuck.